FisherE20/README-Generator/README.md

 ---

 ## Description
-What is this project about.
-Who is the User?
-What is the purpose of this application?
+This application is designed with the user in mind.
+A command-line application that takes input from the user and form a professional README.md form.

 #### Technologies

-- Technology 1
+- JAVASCRIPT
-- Technology 2
+- NPM

 ---